Lactaid Pills: A Solution To Lactose Intolerance?

-It may seem surprising, but over 65% of the world’s population have a diminished ability to digest lactose after early childhood (1).
+It might come as a surprise, but more than 65% of the world’s population experiences a diminished ability to digest lactose after early childhood (1).

-While this intolerance is most common in East Asia, it affects people all over the world after their infancy (2).
+While lactose intolerance is most prevalent in East Asia, it can affect individuals worldwide beyond infancy (2).

-This article will look at a possible solution for lactose intolerance known as Lactaid pills.
+This article examines a potential remedy for lactose intolerance known as Lactaid pills.

 Symptoms of Lactose Intolerance

-Generally speaking, these symptoms occur between 30 minutes and 2 hours after eating.
+In general, these symptoms manifest somewhere between 30 minutes to 2 hours after consuming a source of lactose (5).

-They can also range in severity from mild to unbearable depending on the extent of the intolerance, and the amount of lactose consumed (7).
+The severity of these symptoms can vary, ranging from mild to strong, depending on the degree of intolerance, and the quantity of lactose consumed (7).

 Lactose Intolerance vs. Milk Allergy

-It’s worth bearing in mind that—despite sharing common symptoms—lactose intolerance and milk allergy are not the same conditions (8, 9).
+It’s crucial to note that, despite sharing common symptoms, lactose intolerance and milk allergy are distinct conditions (8, 9).

-Specifically, milk allergy symptoms can be much more severe and even cause an allergic reaction.
+Specifically, milk allergy symptoms can be notably more severe, potentially leading to an allergic reaction.

-For the most part, this diet targets dairy products.
-In general, lactose-containing foods are either eliminated or reduced to a tolerable level.
+Individuals with lactose intolerance typically adhere to a diet low in lactose.
+In this regard, lactose-containing foods are either eliminated or reduced to a tolerable level.

 For example, here are some foods that contain lactose: